anton-vinogradov/apache-ignite-release/scripts/README.txt

 - Create/Import your pgp secret key.
   In case you have no pgp key, please follow instructions from https://www.apache.org/dev/openpgp.html#generate-key

-  Perform all operations at bash console in case you're on Windows and using WSL.
+  Perform all operations at bash console in case you're on Windows and using WSL (type "bash" at windows console)

   Don't forget to add your public pgp key here to https://dist.apache.org/repos/dist/release/ignite/KEYS.txt https://dist.apache.org is a svn repository and can be updated using your apache credentials.